jstayton/grunt-jquery-json/README.md

 pulled in from your project's `package.json`.

-To add or overwrite any fields specific to your `jquery.json`, simply add a `jquery-json` object with the desired values to your Grunt config:
+To add or overwrite any fields specific to your `jquery.json`, simply add a `jqueryjson` object with the desired values to your Grunt config:

     grunt.initConfig({
       ...
-      'jquery-json': {
+      jqueryjson: {
         dependencies: {
-          'jquery': '>=1.4.3'
+          jquery: '>=1.4.3'
         },
         docs: 'https://github.com/jstayton/jquery-plugin/blob/master/README.md',
         demo: 'http://jstayton.github.com/jquery-plugin'